Patients use technology if they have support

 Typical patient portals have a ~30% usage rate.
 At Force, we didn’t build a technology that would only touch 30% of the addressable population.
 We strive for an 85%+ patient log in rate across our entire client base and are consistently taking patient feedback into action to create the best possible user experience.

 Our best days are when we hear from patients and providers about what they love and, similarly, what could be better about Force.
 Knowing that the work we do every day is helping to improve the quality of life of patients to get them back to the things they love to do is our fuel.
-With providers, we’re energized by helping to make them more efficient in their day to day to free them up to care for the patients that need them the most.
+With providers, we’re energized by helping to build a successful patient engagement strategy in order to be efficient in their day to day to free them up to care for the patients that need them the most.